 Statistical Process Control:

 SPC is controlling the process variation by using statistical techniques.
-In statistical techniques such as Control charts & Histograms are used so as to analyze the process & achieve & maintain a state of statistical control to get a product having no defect.
+Statistical techniques such as Control charts & Histograms are used so as to analyze the process & achieve & maintain a state of statistical control to get a product having no defect.

 It is the measurement of the inherent variation of the process when it is in stable condition with respect to process specification.